andrecastrosousa/casino/README.md

 1. ***Poker***: A classic card game where players bet on their hand's strength and attempt to create the best possible combination of cards to win the pot.

-2. ***Blackjack***: Also known as "21," this game requires players to compete against the pokerDealer by reaching a hand value as close to 21 as possible without exceeding it.
+2. ***Blackjack***: Also known as "21", this game requires players to compete against the pokerDealer by reaching a hand value as close to 21 as possible without exceeding it.

-3. ***Roulette***: A game of chance where players place bets on a number, color, or group of numbers and wait for the roulette wheel to determine the winner.
+3. ***Slots***: A game of chance where players place bets on a slot and wait for the slot wheel to determine the winner.

 ## Room Creation and Gameplay
 To start a mini-game, a waitingRoom must have a minimum of three clients.
 Once three clients have joined a waitingRoom, they will be presented with the option to choose one of the available mini-games.